cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/operations.md

 ### Remove

-To remove a broker from a cluster, first ensure that the broker itself is uninstalled or the VM/container it is on has been deleted.
+To remove a broker from a cluster, first ensure that the broker itself is uninstalled or the VM/ container it is on was deleted.
-If you are in any doubt about the state of the old broker node, it is recommended to ensure that its VM/container has been deleted.
+If you are in any doubt about the state of the old broker node, it is recommended to ensure that its VM/ container was deleted.

 Next, both of the following steps must be performed: